tariq7299/final-project-cs50/frontend/public/to-do.md

 - Create a message (v-model variable) that will be displayed wheenver there is no data sent from server (like in case of a new user)
 - Fix the warning after you type "npm run serve"
 - Create a better and more user friendly alert()/flash/notifictiion messages
+-      Use This method in defining routes in routes.js file in vue {
+      path: '/login',
+      name: 'login',
+      component: () => import('./components/Login.vue'),
+      meta: { requiresAuth: false }
+    },

 ## Home.vue
 - Make the nav bar stick at top by bootstrap not plain css